Rolling blue lavender fields, the scent of flowers and herbs, a feeling of warmth and comfort.

 Like oils, every ancient civilisation had its remedies that could be used for healing and these have been passed on through generations to the present day.
 Herbal remedies were particularly common during the middle ages and we can refer to these by reading the famous botanist, Culpepper’s usage of plants.

 During the summer grow a little herb garden, planting mint, rosemary, basil, chamomile, sage, and lemon balm.
 They are not only a fragrant and attractive addition to your garden or balcony but also have medicinal properties.
 You can add them to your cooking for flavour and health benefits.
 Use herbs to flavour a meal rather than relying on salt for example: it’s much better for your blood pressure!
-Plants such as garlic and onion – though a bit smelly- are of great benefit to your immune system.
-Such plants were thought to be natural antibiotics during ancient times because of their antibacterial properties.
+Plants such as garlic and onion – though a bit smelly- are of great benefit to your immune system but if you want to try something different, we suggest using zinc lozenges, this will definitely help strengthen your immune system.

 Simple home remedies can be made easily: an infusion of mint leaves steeped in boiling water helps aid indigestion and heartburn, whilst chewing some fresh parsley will rid you of bad breath!
 Herbs and plants can also be dried and used around the house with uplifting or relaxing effects.
 Pot pourri freshens a room; bunches of lavender can be dried and used as an alternative to a floral display.
 During the great plague, houses used herbs and oils to disinfect their homes and people would carry herbal sachets hoping to prevent the spread of the disease whilst scented handkerchiefs would disguise the bad odours.
 When considering Herbalism or Aromatherapy as therapy treatments, always consult a fully qualified and insured therapist who will answer queries, enquiring about your medical history and lifestyle.